aanjaneyam/RepData_PeerAssessment1/PA1_template.md

 #### Devise a strategy for filling in all of the missing values in the dataset.

-My strategy would be to fill the missing values (NAs) with the mean for that 5-minute interval
+My strategy would be to fill the missing values (NAs) in the steps column with the mean for that 5-minute interval

 #### Create a new dataset that is equal to the original dataset but with the missing data filled in.